A Study of Bayesian Neural Network Surrogates for Bayesian Optimization: Surrogate Models

 \section{Surrogate Models}

-We consider a wide variety of surrogate models, helping to separately understand the role of stochasticity, representation learning, and strong priors in Bayesian optimization surrogates.
-We provide additional information about these surrogates, as well as background about Bayesian optimization in~\Cref{appsec:morebackground}.
+We consider a wide variety of surrogate models, separately understanding the role of stochasticity, representation learning, and strong priors in Bayesian optimization surrogates.
+We provide additional information about these surrogates and background about Bayesian optimization in~\Cref{appsec:morebackground}.

 \paragraph{Gaussian Processes.} Throughout our experiments, when we refer to Gaussian processes, we always mean \emph{standard} Gaussian processes, with the Mat\'{e}rn-5/2 kernel that is typically used in Bayesian optimization \citep{snoek2012practical}.
-These Gaussian processes have the advantage of simple exact inference procedures, strong priors, and only a few hyperparameters, such as length-scale, which controls rate of variability.
+These Gaussian processes have the advantage of simple exact inference procedures, strong priors, and few hyperparameters, such as length-scale, which controls rate of variability.
 On the other hand, these models are \emph{stationary}, meaning the covariance function is translation invariant and models the objective as having similar properties (such as rate of variation) at different points in input space.
 They also provide a similarity metric for data points based on simple Euclidean distance of inputs, which is often not suitable for higher dimensional input spaces.

 \paragraph{Fully Stochastic Finite-Width Bayesian Neural Networks.} These models treat all of the parameters of the neural network as random variables, which necessitates approximate inference.
-We consider four different mechanisms of approximate inference: (1) Hamiltonian Monte Carlo (\hmc), an MCMC procedure which is the computationally expensive gold standard \citep{izmailov21what, neal1996Bayesian, neal2012mcmc}; (2) Stochastic Gradient Hamiltonian Monte Carlo (\sghmc), a scalable MCMC approach that works with mini-batches \citep{chen2014stochastic}; (3) Deep Ensembles, considered a practically effective heuristic that ensembles a neural network retrained multiple times, and has been shown to approximate fully Bayesian inference \citep{izmailov21what, lakshminarayanan2017simple}.
+We consider three different mechanisms of approximate inference: (1) Hamiltonian Monte Carlo (\hmc), an MCMC procedure which is the computationally expensive gold standard \citep{izmailov21what, neal1996Bayesian, neal2012mcmc}; (2) Stochastic Gradient Hamiltonian Monte Carlo (\sghmc), a scalable MCMC approach that works with mini-batches \citep{chen2014stochastic}; (3) Deep Ensembles, considered a practically effective heuristic that ensembles a neural network retrained multiple times, and has been shown to approximate fully Bayesian inference \citep{izmailov21what, lakshminarayanan2017simple}.
 These approaches are fully stochastic, and can do \emph{representation learning}, meaning that they can learn appropriate distance metrics for the data as well as particular types of non-stationarity.

 \paragraph{Deep Kernel Learning.} Deep kernel learning (\dkl) \citep{wilson2016deep} is a hybrid Bayesian deep learning model, which layers a GP on top of a neural network feature extractor.
 This approach can do non-Euclidean representation learning, handle non-stationarity, and also uses exact inference.
 However, it is only stochastic about the last layer.